The ladder crystal: Classical Description of

-We view the Young diagram for $\lambda$ as a set of boxes, with their corresponding residues $b-a \mod \ell$ written into the box $(a,b)$.
-A box in $\lambda$ is said to be a removable $i$-box if it has residue $i$ and after removing that box the remaining diagram is still a partition.
-A space not in $\lambda$ is an addable $i$-box if it has residue $i$ and adding that box to $\lambda$ yields a partition.
+We view the Young diagram for $\lambda$ as a set of boxes, with the residue $b-a \mod \ell$ written into the box $(a,b)$.
+A position in $\lambda$ is said to be a removable $i$-box if it has residue $i$ and after removing that box the remaining diagram is still a partition.
+A position not in $\lambda$ is an addable $i$-box if it has residue $i$ and adding that box to $\lambda$ yields a partition.

-\begin{example} Let $\lambda = (8,5,4,1)$ and $\ell = 3$.
-Then the residues are filled into the corresponding Young diagram as follows:

-Here $\lambda$ has two removable 0-boxes (boxes (2,5) and (4,1)), two removable 1-boxes (boxes (1,8) and (3,4)), no removable 2-boxes, no addable 0-boxes, two addable 1-boxes (in positions (2,6) and (4,2)), and three addable 2-boxes (in positions (1,9), (3,5) and (5,1)). \end{example}

 For a fixed $i$, ($0 \leq i < \ell$), we place $-$ in each removable $i$-box and $+$ in each addable $i$-box.
 The $i$-signature of $\lambda$ is the word of $+$ and $-$'s in the diagram for $\lambda$, written from bottom left to top right.
 The reduced $i$-signature is the word obtained after repeatedly removing from the $i$-signature all adjacent pairs $- +$.
 The resulting word will now be of the form $+ \dots +++--- \dots -$.
-The boxes corresponding to $-$'s in the reduced $i$-signature are called \textit{normal $i$-boxes}, and the boxes corresponding to $+$'s are called \textit{conormal $i$-boxes}. $\varepsilon_i(\lambda)$ is defined to be the number of normal $i$-boxes of $\lambda$, and $\varphi_i(\lambda)$ is defined to be the number of conormal $i$-boxes.
-If a leftmost $-$ exists, the box corresponding to such a $-$ is called the \textit{good $i$-box} of $\lambda$.
-If a rightmost $+$ exists, the box corresponding to such a $+$ is called the \textit{cogood $i$-box}.
+The positions corresponding to $-$'s in the reduced $i$-signature are called \textit{normal $i$-boxes}, and the positions corresponding to $+$'s are called \textit{conormal $i$-boxes}. $\varepsilon_i(\lambda)$ is defined to be the number of normal $i$-boxes of $\lambda$, and $\varphi_i(\lambda)$ is defined to be the number of conormal $i$-boxes.
+If there are any $-$ signs in the reduced $i$-signature, the position corresponding to the leftmost one is called the \textit{good $i$-box} of $\lambda$.
+If there are any $+$ signs in the reduced $i$-signature, the position corresponding to the rightmost one is called the \textit{cogood $i$-box}.
 All of these definitions can be found in Kleshchev's book \cite{Kl}.